lindenbaum/eipmi/README.md

 manage EIPMI as a dependency-package, using the Maven-Erlang-Plugin [http://erlang-plugin.sourceforge.net/].

-To build, test, package and verify EIPMI with Maven, simply to:
+To build, test, package and verify EIPMI with Maven, simply do:
 ```
   mvn verify
 '''